ZoltanKuli/IT-And-Games/README.md

 This would have made it easier to extend upon the basic game mechanics in the future, and it would have improved the readability of the code.

-At the same time, the game works as intended, and it has a nice aesthetic.
+At the same time, the game works properly and as intended, and it has nice graphics.

 What's more, it was a blast to work on it since I got to think about and work on features in a 3D space, and implementing the behavior of the NPCs and seeing the game come to life was inspiring.